hugo-lau/DEC_Project1_Spotify_ETL/README.md

 > - **Python vs SQL Pipelines** In exploring the two pipeline solutions, a few things were discovered
 1. Python was the much better choice in doing the extraction and loading, especially in dealing with the data structure of Spotify API.
 However, due to python transformation being in memory.
 It's not scalable in doing multiple transformations.
 2. SQL was much easier and better for transforming information, allowing us to quickly do queries of key information and transform them accordingly, making multiple transformations at once.
 However, extractions were a lot more difficult esp with the nature of Spotify data.
+> - **Future Improvements** Having done this a first time, i think a few obvious things, the most obvious, is probably adding something along a cronjob to run this script every 6-10 hours to see if there been release of new albums would be one way to go.

 # Setting up the enironment